A Collection of Articles Related to Writing Like A Pro

-When you read your work out loud, you’ll be able to catch those issue you that are difficult to read and understand and allow you to improve those sections.
+When you read your work out loud, you’ll be able to catch those issues that are difficult to read and understand, while allowing you to improve those sections.

 Put Yourself in The Readers Shoes

-Once you have written your article, ask yourself, “Did this article fulfills its purpose,” if not, make improvements.
+Once you have written your article, ask yourself, “Did this article fulfill the purpose,” if not, make improvements.